 Cooking In The Kitchen Ideas

 Cooking in the kitchen can be a good way to spend time with your kids.
 Measuring, mixing, and prepping also uses math and science skills.
-Whether you’re looking for a treat or a snack, here are a few of my favorite ideas.

 - No-Bake Peanutbutter Oatmeal Bites (via OnMyKidsPlate) Only a few ingredients, healthy, but tastes like a peanut butter cookie!